aceinnolab/Inkycal/README.md

 # Raspberry-Pi-Google-Calendar-with-E-Paper-display
 A python script for the rpi zero w to sync events from any online calendar to a beautiful E-Paper Display, get live weather data and much more.

-### News: This program has been tested.
-It is confirmed to work with Raspbian Stretch (with Desktop).
-Soon, a version for Raspbian Stretch lite will be released.
+### News: Added Support for Raspbian Stretch lite.
+To get this up and running on raspbian stretch lite, follow the instructions just below.
 #Place image of the calendar here

 ## Main features